jotaajunior/adonis-rabbit/README.md

 Parameters:

-1. `queueName`: the name of the Queue
+1. `queueName`: the name of the queue
-2. `content`: the content to be send to the Queue
+2. `content`: the content to be send to the queue
 3. `options`: the options

 Notice that the `content` parameter don't need to be a Buffer, Adonis RabbitMQ will automatically convert it to a Buffer if it isn't already.